ding-lab/VirusScan/README.md

 Compared to VirusHunter pipeline, VirusScan can work on Illlumina WGS, WES and RNA-Seq data and fastly return the discovery result of known viruses.

-Dependencies:
+###Dependencies:###

-1. RepeatMasker: Download and install RepeatMasker from http://www.repeatmasker.org/RMDownload.html
+1. RepeatMasker: Download and install RepeatMasker from http://www.repeatmasker.org/RMDownload.html.

-2. BLAST Module: Download and install BLAST from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/
+2. BLAST Module: Download and install BLAST from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/LATEST/.

 3. MySQL DBI: See http://search.cpan.org/dist/DBI/.
 DBI may be included with your Linux distribution by default.
 This is a Perl module that allows Perl to interact directly with MySQL database.

 4. BioPerl: See http://bioperl.org/.
 BioPerl is used for parsing BLAST output files, and to construct taxonomy lineage tree from a taxonomy ID.

-5. NCBI nt database: Download NT database from ftp://ftp.ncbi.nih.gov/blast/db/
+5. NCBI nt database: Download NT database from ftp://ftp.ncbi.nih.gov/blast/db/.

 6. NCBI taxonomy database: Download NCBI taxonomy database from ftp://ftp.ncbi.nih.gov/pub/taxonomy/.

 6.1.
-Create a directory to hold taxonomy file, e.g. taxdump_2016_06_20 Download taxdump.tar.gz file to the directory and Try "unzip taxdump.tar.gz" to unzip the file.
+Create a directory to hold taxonomy file, e.g. taxdump_2016_06_20.
+Download taxdump.tar.gz file to the directory and Type "tar -xzf taxdump.tar.gz" to untar the file.

 6.2.
 Create MySQL Database for the taxonomy information